-Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: Specifications comparison
+Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: A look at key differences

 Nokia 5.1 vs Nokia 5: Design and Display

 Both Nokia 5.1 and Nokia 5 are made of a single block of 6000 series aluminium, though the new phone has a “satin finish and feel”.
 The updated Nokia 5 features a bigger 5.5-inch Full HD+ IPS display with Corning Gorilla Glass 3 and 18:9 aspect ratio.
-Nokia 5 ships with a 5.2-inch LCD IPS display with HD resolution and standard 16: 9 aspect ratio.
+In contrast, Nokia 5 ships with a 5.2-inch LCD IPS display with HD resolution and standard 16: 9 aspect ratio.
 The screen is protected by Material Corund 2.5D Gorilla Glass.

 The taller screen of Nokia 5.1 will give users an enhanced viewing experience thanks to minimum bezels.
 The fingerprint sensor has been moved to the back of the phone from a front-facing sensor on Nokia 5.
+Nokia 5.1’s dimensions are 151.1 x 70.73 x 8.27 mm and it is available in three colour variants – copper, indigo and black.
+In addition, Nokia 5 can be bought in silver colour option as well.
+It measures 149.7 x 72.5 x 8.05 mm (8.55 mm including the protruding camera module).
+Overall, the Nokia 5.1 is slightly bigger and thicker, though it also sports a bigger display and improved camera on board.

 Also Read: Nokia 6, Nokia 5, and Nokia 3 launched in India: Key features, price and specs